jsmarier-courses/midterm-project-DanaElkaterji/mpad2003_midterm_DanaElkaterji.md

 The dataset includes various types of information:
 <ul>
-<ol><b>Column C:</b> Service Type This column contains categories such as <b>Water and Environment,</b> which are <b>nominal variables. </b>These values are qualitative, representing distinct service types that cannot be ordered or ranked.
+<ol><b>Column C:</b> Service Type This column contains categories such as <b>Water and Environment,</b> which are <b>nominal variables (“Statistics: Power from Data!”). </b>These values are qualitative, representing distinct service types that cannot be ordered or ranked.
   </ol>
-<ol><b>Column B:</b> Status of the Request This column indicates whether the request is <b>open, closed, or in progress,</b> also classified as <b>nominal variables.</b> These are qualitative values representing the current state of each request without any ranking.</ol>
+<ol><b>Column B:</b> Status of the Request This column indicates whether the request is <b>open, closed, or in progress,</b> also classified as <b>nominal variables (“Statistics: Power from Data!”).</b> These are qualitative values representing the current state of each request without any ranking.</ol>

-<ol><b>Column E & F:</b> Opening and Closing Dates These columns show when the request was submitted and when it was closed, representing <b>interval-level</b> variables.
+<ol><b>Column E & F:</b> Opening and Closing Dates These columns show when the request was submitted and when it was closed, representing <b>interval-level</b> variables (“Statistics: Power from Data!”).
 Dates can be ordered chronologically, and they are arbunary points, which makes them interval data. <br>
 </ol>
   </ul>